 For centuries, Sonoma County’s geothermal mineral springs, often called hot springs, attracted Native Americans from across Northern California.
 From the late 1800s and well into the 19th century, many county hot springs were transformed into popular vacation resorts.
 Today visitors can enjoy three of the most legendary hot springs: Boyes Hot Springs, Morton’s Hot Springs, and Agua Caliente.

 The thermal waters of Boyes Hot Springs can now be sampled in a luxurious setting at the Fairmont Sonoma Mission Inn & Spa, with thermal mineral waters in two pools and a Jacuzzi (There is an $89 daily charge for non-hotel guests using the bathhouse, unless they schedule a same-day spa treatment).

 The thermal pools and Jacuzzi at Agua Caliente's Sonoma Aquatic Club are open to visitors for one-day visits.
 And the geo-thermal waters of Morton's Warm Springs, once sacred to the local indigenous tribes, are accessible today in three separate pools — and in a beautiful, 20-acre country setting.

 - Morton’s Warm Springs, 1651 Warm Springs Road, Glen Ellen

 - Sonoma Aquatic Club, 17350 Vailetti Drive, Agua Caliente (Sonoma)

-- The Fairmont Sonoma Mission Inn & Spa, 100 Boyes Blvd., Sonoma
+- Willow Stream Spa at Fairmont Sonoma Mission Inn,100 Boyes Blvd., Sonoma